 Option 2: Curing Tanks are filled with lime-saturated water and fitted with curing tank heaters and circulators for curing concrete cylinders and beams.
 Curing tanks are cost-effective for temporary installations or moderate numbers of samples.

 This previous Concrete Curing blog post features an in-depth discussion of the pros and cons of different final curing methods.

 The end preparation of each test cylinder assures an even distribution of the applied forces and that the compressive loads are genuinely axial.

 - Sulfur capping compound is the traditional method of end preparation noted in ASTM C617/AASHTO T 231.
 A mixture of sulfur, fly ash, and mineral filler is heated in a melting pot until flowable.
 The hot material is poured into a capping mold, and the concrete cylinder end is placed in the molten material.
 Once cooled, the cap will be level, smooth, and perpendicular to the axis.
 While widely used and safe, this method uses very hot materials that can be hazardous if not handled correctly.

 - Neoprene Pads, also known as unbonded caps or pad caps, are neoprene discs placed on both ends of a concrete cylinder immediately before testing.
 The pads are confined by a steel retaining ring and distribute loads evenly over the cylinder's surface without the need for handling hot sulfur materials.
 Requirements for this method are found in ASTM C1231.

-- Concrete cylinder end grinders are a direct way to ensure square ends for accurate compression testing concrete cylinders.
+- Concrete cylinder end grinders are a direct way to ensure square ends for accurate compression testing of concrete cylinders.
 Applicable for any design strength, they are the preferred method for concrete mixes with strengths exceeding 7,000psi (48.3mPa).
-Cost-effectiveness is best in laboratories with large volumes of higher strength cylinders to test.
+Cost-effectiveness is best in laboratories with large volumes of higher-strength cylinders to test.

 Concrete Compressive Strength Testing